Jean Rodríguez

 Jean Carlos Rodríguez López-Cepero (born December 10, 1980), also known as Jean, is a Puerto Rican singer, the younger brother of Luis Fonsi.
 Rodríguez has released a handful of solo albums and mixtapes, hitting number one on Billboard's Latin Pop Airplay chart with the single "Duele" in 2006.
 As a member of the production duo Coastcity, he co-produced the Spanish-language version of "Hey Ma" by Pitbull, J Balvin and Camila Cabello in 2017; the Spanish-language video passed 400 million views on YouTube, and the song was nominated for a Latin Grammy.

 Rodríguez sang on Tony Succar's Unity Project, covering Michael Jackson's "Smooth Criminal" and "Billie Jean", and in 2017 he performed "Super Freak" by Rick James for the BMI Los Producers charity ball.
 The same year, he served as Beyoncé's vocal coach for her Spanish-language remix of the song "Mi Gente".
-The video of this remix gathered 100 million views on YouTube.
 Through Coastcity, he teamed with his brother on the single "Pa La Calle" in 2018.

 Rodríguez was named in two Latin Grammy Award nominations.
 At the 19th Annual Latin Grammy Awards in 2018, he was a contender in the Best Tropical Song category for the song "Me Enamoro Más De Ti", sharing credit with Tony Succar and Jorge Luis Piloto.
 Two years later at the 21st Annual Latin Grammy Awards, Rodríguez was nominated for Album of the Year for co-producing the Ricky Martin EP Pausa.

 Early life

 Rodríguez was born in San Juan, Puerto Rico, to Alfonso Rodríguez and Delia López-Cepero.
 His older brother is Luis Fonsi, and his sister is named Tatiana.
 His parents sang in the choir Viva la gente (Up with People), and one grandfather played trumpet in Puerto Rico.
 One grandmother came from the Dominican Republic.
 Rodríguez sang from age four, and at age six he joined his brother in the San Juan Children's Choir.
 When he was nine years old, his family left Puerto Rico to move to Orlando, Florida, where Rodríguez continued his schooling.
-He learned to play trombone, performed with the school jazz band, and he sang in the chorus at Dr. Phillips High School.
+He learned to play trombone, performed with the school jazz band, and sang in the chorus at Dr. Phillips High School.
 He was influenced by music from Stevie Wonder, Michael Jackson, the Jackson 5, Mint Condition, Brian McKnight and Boyz II Men.
 Two years younger, Rodríguez idolized his brother Luis and Luis's friend Joey Fatone, wishing he could join their singing group, the Big Guys.
 Fatone later became famous with boy band NSYNC, while Luis found success in 2008 with "Aquí Estoy Yo", and scored a record-breaking hit with "Despacito" in 2017.